 At their core, digital 3D models bring construction projects to life in complete detail before they’re built.
 This can serve many purposes.

-To deliver true representations
+Deliver true representations

-To test and update designs
+Test and update designs

 With simple testing and updating, architects and designers can work directly with clients and customers on the design and layout, whether that’s residential buyers choosing the interior design or commercial businesses assessing internal zoning to achieve maximum efficiency and the best return on investment.

-To showcase concepts compellingly
+Showcase concepts compellingly

 It’s all well and good describing an idea or concept to a client with words or drawings, but it’s another thing entirely being able to show them in immersive 3D how it would (or will!) look in reality.
 Architects are renowned for pushing boundaries and wanting to bring often extraordinary concepts to life that can be hard to get on board with if you’re not privy to their vision but are carrying the cost.
 With digital 3D models they can demonstrate the what, how and why to their clients, validating concepts, justifying costs and in doing so shaping our future skylines with ever newer, more exciting, more sustainable architecture.

-To perform spatial analysis
+Perform spatial analysis

 Proper spatial analysis gives architects a complete understanding of the property – how it functions, how it interacts with its environment and how people can move through and use it.
 This gives architects the opportunity to fine tune every aspect of its use to make it more efficient, more cost effective and more sustainable in everything from energy use to traffic flow.

-To market and sell before building
+Market and sell before building

 Just because a project hasn’t been built shouldn’t be a hurdle to being able to market and sell it effectively – indeed, getting investors on board is often an essential first step to making a project viable.
 With a fully functioning and complete digital 3D model, it’s much easier to help clients, customers and investors buy in to the concept and see exactly where their investment is going or what they’re actually buying.
 Use them in everything from TV and online commercials to promotional materials and presentations and at events and exhibits.